Nikoleta-Koleva/LiDAR-Effect-Unity/README.md

-# A project inspired by the "Scanner Sombre" game which recreates the LiDAR effect.
+# Instructions to run the game
-# The project was created in Unity engine.
+# 1. The project can be opened in Unreal Engine
+# 2. The game needs to be built as an executable for a Windows device
+# 3. Start the game from the .exe file